This is my take on Vegetarian Stuffed Cabbage Rolls Recipe.

 - Strain veggies (keep veg stock aside for later) and separate potatoes from carrot and broccoli.

 - Place potato to the pot and add the milk and butter.
 Heat up the pan and mash the whole content well.

 - Place the pot on the stove and cook, add the broccoli & carrots to the mash, season with turmeric powder, nutmeg, salt and pepper.
 You can safe the vegetable broth to make the sauce later on.

 - Add in half amount of the previously fried garlic and onion from step 2 (the other half will be required for the sauce).

 - Add some water to a pot, heat it up and place the cabbage leafs into the water.
 Allow them to cook for 8 minutes.
 Take them out of the water once they are soft and cool them shortly under cold water.

-- Place one big cabbage leaf on your working space and place a small cabbage leaf or half of a big leaf on top.
+- Place one large cabbage leaf on your working space and place a large leaf on top.
 Add 1-2 Tablespoons full of stuffing into the center.

-- Take the rolls out once finished fried and place the previously fried onion and garlic into the pan.
-Add the left over veg stock from earlier (about 180 milliliters), the heavy cream, the tomato Paste and season a bit with salt and pepper.
+- Take the rolls out once finished fried and place the previously sauteed onion and garlic into the pan.
+Add the veg broth, the cream, the tomato paste and season a bit with salt and pepper and create the sauce.
 Cook for a 3 minutes until done.

 - Serve the Veg Rolls hot, topped with the sauce and some Parsley (or coriander to make it a bit Asian)